Home>Handling and Storing>Cranes and hoists>Sarens marks major decommissioning milestone

 SARENS HAS lifted 1,850 tons in a single move at Wergeland base in Norway, marking one of the heaviest lifts ever performed by a crawler crane in Europe.

 The Wergeland base, located in Gulen, Norway, is a multifunctional port hub that serves as a critical logistics base for maritime operations, offshore assembly and renewable energy off the coast of Vestland.
-It has approximately 800,000 sqm of leveled platform area, a 1 km deepwater quay and a staff that manages to employ more than 40 people in the base's services.
+It has approximately 800,000 sqm of leveled platform area, a 1 km deepwater quay and a staff of more than 40 people.

 In this project, Sarens was responsible for the heavy lifting of four 25-metre-long and 27-metre-wide footings, each weighing 1850 tons.
 Lifting them required deploying an LR12500-1.0 crawler crane.
 Although SGCs (Sarens Giant Cranes) are capable of lifting these weights with ease (up to 3.200 tons in the case of SGC-140 or even 5.000 tons with a SGC-250), the fact that a crawler crane supports this capacity demonstrates Sarens' ability to handle some of the heaviest loads in the world.
 Lifting that weight with a single crawler crane is an exceptionally rare feat in Europe and could be a record for lifting loads.